Last Updated on April 7, 2021 by Morris Green

 This is the second post in this 5-part series on How To Get Your Drivers License Back After A DWI.
 This series outlines the step-by-step process that we follow in DWI cases, including out-of-state DWI convictions in North Carolina.

-The DWI Process, Part 2: The DWI Assessment & Recommended Treatment Procedures
+The North Carolina DWI Assessment & Recommended Treatment Procedures

 In Part 1 we covered what happens at the DWI arrest and the documents needed when you appear in court to request limited driving privileges [Read part 1 here: I’ve Been Arrested For DWI].
 This week, we’ll cover what you need to know about the DWI Assessment.